statechannels/statechannels/new-packages/nitro-protocol/docs/force-move/channel-storage.md

 ## On-chain state

-The contract will store the hash of the following struct (abi encoded) against each `channelId`.
+The contract will store the hash of the following struct:

 ```solidity
     struct ChannelStorage {